Holley’s graduation includes tears and many hugs

 “I invested in Holley High but you invested in me and I appreciate that,” McCall said.

 He focused his message on “removing labels.”
 Holley grads have already shown they can look past labels by picking a substitute teacher as their speaker.
 McCall said he Googled commencement addresses by substitute teachers and there were no matches.
-He thinks he made history today given the speech as a substitute teacher.
+He thinks he made history today giving the speech as a substitute teacher.

 Removing labels shows commonalities, how people are far more alike than different.